 Students who are required to complete the foundation courses must complete foundation courses offered by the program prior to enrolling in MBA core courses.
 Appropriately qualified students may petition for a waiver or may test out of foundations courses up to a maximum of 18 credits.
-Students can take the foundation courses at an accredited university of Ivy Software.
+Students can take the foundation courses through Delaware State University, any other accredited University or Ivy Software, an approved AACSB provider.
+Students can also use CLEP.